anudeepvrm/LibApp/README.md

 A cron job (Heroku Schedular) runs on Heroku to delete expired rooms.
 A cron job using 'Whenever' Gem is also available (schedular.rb) to run the task on local or EC2.
 Start a cron task on Heroku Schedular by using the command #'rake raketasks:deleteOldRecords'

-NOTE: Few features of ADMIN are still in progress, fell free to explore as a User.

 NOTE:
 A user can book a 2 hour slot but he can't book at any arbitrary time.
 For example, a user can book a slot at 1am-3am or 2am-4am.
 He is not allowed to book a room from 2:13am-4:13am.